Fuel Transportation, Storage and Distribution Requirements

 - For vehicles over 1000 gallons placarded must be displayed on 4 sides

-Licensing: Fuel truck drivers must have commercial grade drivers license with hazardous materials endorsement.
+Licensing: Fuel truck drivers transporting more than 110 gallons of fuel must have commercial grade driver’s license with hazardous materials endorsement.
 The D.O.T and the state of Nevada require company specific licensing for the distribution and/or sale of liquid fuels.